odoo/odoo/doc/reference/views.rst

     .. note:: if the ``edit`` attribute is set to ``false``, the ``editable`` option will be ignored.

 ``multi_edit``
-    editable or not editable list can activate the multi-edition feature by defining the `multi_edit=1`
+    editable or not editable list can activate the multi-editing feature by defining the `multi_edit=1`

 ``default_order``